tersesystems/terse-logback/README.md

 ## Selectively Logging with TurboMarkers

 Logback has the idea of [turbo filters](https://logback.qos.ch/manual/filters.html#TurboFilter), which are filters that determine whether a logging event should be created or not.
-They are used to override logger levels and say "we want to always log this event, even if it's DEBUG."
+They are are not appender specific in the way that normal filters are, and so are used to override logger levels.
 However, there's a problem with the way that the turbo filter is set up: the two implementing classes are `ch.qos.logback.classic.turbo.MarkerFilter` and `ch.qos.logback.classic.turbo.MDCFilter`.
 The marker filter will always log if the given marker is applied, and the MDC filter relies on an attribute being populated in the MDC map.

-What we'd really like to do is say "for this particular user, log everything he does at DEBUG level."
-We can then connect a list of user ids that are of special interest and swap them around.
+What we'd really like to do is say "for this particular user, log everything he does at DEBUG level" and not have it rely on thread-local state at all, and carry out an arbitrary computation at call time.
+We can do this by extending `TurboMarker`, which is a marker which does the turbo filter check itself.

-To do this, we'll set up an application context:
+To do this, we'll set up an example application context:

 ```java
 public class ApplicationContext {